-Hiroshima Ramen is not as well-known as its Eastern cousin, Onomichi Ramen.
-But Hiroshima ramen is incredible and deserves recognition.
+Hiroshima Ramen isn't as well-known as its Eastern cousin, Onomichi Ramen.
+But ramen in Hiroshima City ramen is incredible and deserves recognition.

-In Hiroshima, ramen is still fondly referred to as “Chukasoba”, or Chinese noodles.
-It’s a cross between tonkotsu (pork bone) and shoyu (soy sauce) but is distinctively assari (light).
+In Hiroshima, ramen is still fondly referred to as “Chukasoba”, an older term for ramen meaning Chinese noodles.
+Soup-wise, it's a cross between tonkotsu (pork bone) and shoyu (soy sauce).
+But it's distinctively assari (light).

-Here are 3 famous ramen shops in Hiroshima City that serve authentic and delicious Hiroshima style ramen!
+Here are 3 famous ramen shops that serve authentic and delicious Hiroshima style ramen, as described above!

 Shop #1: Kiyochan